-A coniferous tree with deciduous needles, known only as a fossil until it was found growing in SW China in 1941.
+A coniferous tree with deciduous needles, known only as a fossil until it was found growing in southwestern China in 1941.
+Also called metasequoia.

 - Metasequoia glyptostroboides, family Taxodiaceae.